Thomas Edison: Rechargeable battery

-In the late 1890s, Edison worked on developing a lighter, more efficient rechargeable battery.
-He sought something customers could use to power their phonographs, but in the early 1900s focused on batteries for electric cars.
-At the time, lead acid batteries were widely used, but not very efficient and protected by others' patents.
-In 1900, Edison decided to pursue an alkaline battery for electric cars.
-His lab tested 10,000 combinations of electrodes and solutions eventually settling on a nickel-iron combination.
+In 1899, Edison began research for a more efficient rechargeable battery to power electric cars.
+At the time, lead acid batteries were widely used, but they were inefficient and protected by others' patents.
+Edison decided to pursue an alkaline battery; his lab tested 10,000 combinations of electrodes and solutions, eventually settling on a nickel-iron combination.

 Waldemar Jungner simultaneously worked on a similar design which Edison likely knew about.
 Edison and Junger litigated over their respective intellectual property as Edison attempted to commercialize his battery.
 Edison obtained a US and European patent for his nickel–iron battery in 1901 and founded the Edison Storage Battery Company.
 In 1904, Edison was worried about losing the patent fight and personally petitioned president Theodore Roosevelt to step in.
 Roosevelt obliged; however, the patent office still denied Edison's claim.

-By 1904 Edison Storage Battery Company had 450 employees.
+By 1904, the Edison Storage Battery Company had 450 employees.
 The first rechargeable batteries they produced were for electric cars.
 A total recall was issued due to the batteries losing power after several recharge cycles.
-When the capital of the company was exhausted, Edison paid for the company with his private money.

-Henry Ford first met Edison, in 1896, while working for Edison Illuminating Company.
+Henry Ford first met Edison in 1896, while working for the Edison Illuminating Company.
 Edison encouraged Ford's nascent automobile tinkering and Ford resigned in 1899 to start his first motor company.
-By 1908, with the Model T on the road, gas cars were taking over the market.
+By 1908, with the Model T on the road, gasoline cars were taking over the market.
 Edison did not demonstrate a mature battery until 1910: a very efficient and durable nickel-iron-battery with lye as the electrolyte.
 The nickel–iron battery was never very successful; by the time it was ready, electric cars were disappearing, and lead acid batteries had become the standard for starting gas-powered cars.
 Ford was still enamored with Edison and lent him $1.1 million to finance further battery research, but Edison was unable to bring a sufficient battery to market.